ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/README.md

 မြန်မာလိုဖတ်မယ်ဆိုရင် --> [README in Myanmar Language](https://github.com/ye-kyaw-thu/MyanmarSignWriting-Fingerspelling-Keyboards/blob/master/README-Myanmar.md)

-## Typing Demo Video
+## Demo Videos of Typing Myanmar SignWriting Fingerspelling Text
-Typing demo videos of three Myanmar poems with both phonetic-based and symbol-based keyboards are uploaded.
+Typing demo videos of three Myanmar poems with both phonetic-based and symbol-based keyboards are uploaded to GitHub and Youtube.
-Check the folder demo-video/.
+After you downloaded, check the demo-video/ folder.

 Typing a Myanmar poem with phonetic-based Myanmar SignWriting fingerspelling keyboard: